|

 overnight campout.
 Help put up your tent and help set up

-d.
+the campsite. d.
 Participate with your den in a religious service

 during an overnight campout or other Cub Scouting event.